L'Inconnue de la Seine: Literature of North America

-My Heart for Hostage by Robert Hillyer also contains a scene where the protagonist visits a morgue to see if a L'Inconnue is that of his beloved.
+The 1942 novel My Heart for Hostage by Robert Hillyer contains a scene where the protagonist visits a Paris morgue to see if a L'Inconnue is that of his beloved.

 Caitlín R. Kiernan writes about L'Inconnue as the model of Resusci Anne in her novel The Drowning Girl (2012).
 The story is deeply tied to the themes and images of the book.

 Referenced as the origin of the CPR doll by Chuck Palahniuk in "Exodus", a story in Haunted.